hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Num banhchok (ំបញ្ចុក): lightly fermented rice noodles served in fish curry, better when topped with tons of fresh herbs (perfect summer noodle-dish)
 - Amok trei (អាម៉ុកត្រី): steamed fish curry that has a mousse-like consistency
+- Num kochay: savory pancake made with glutinous rice and filled with chives, pan-fried to be crispy, and served in a delicious fish sauce dip
 - Chha trob (ឆាត្រប់): chargrilled eggplants mixed with minced pork, deliciously charred flavor
 - Coconut fish-sauce: a regular dip made with fish-sauce, but with an extra splash of coconut milk
+- Peanut snack: delicious when served with beer, roasted peanuts with garlic, kefir leaves, ginger and chili

 _To be continued..._ --ENDCHAR--